 There’s a fair amount of confusion, or at least assumption, regarding what balanced audio is.
 The primary defining feature of a balanced topology is that output signals consists of two legs — a hot and a cold with identical output impedance — and inputs that differentially sum the hot and cold legs.
 This produces a net signal where any common mode noise picked up in the interconnection is canceled out.

 The above doesn’t require that a balanced output be differential.
 The noise cancellation will work as intended if only one leg of the a hot/cold pair is driven, as long as the leg that isn’t driven is terminated with the proper impedance.
 Before you cry “Foul!” many classic AKG mics are configured this way.

-So, a truly balanced output doesn’t need to be differential, and it’s expected that a truly balanced device will produce identical or nearly identical output behavior if it receives a fully differential input versus an “AKG-style” input.
+So, a truly balanced output doesn’t need to be differential.
+Further, it’s expected that a truly balanced device will produce identical or nearly identical output behavior whether it receives a fully differential input or an “AKG-style” input.
 Contrast this with a topology that I refer to as “pure differential.”
 In a pure differential system, it’s assumed that both hot and cold are actively driven with differential signals all the way from the source to the system output (typically loudspeakers).
 This distinction is important in the discussion that follows.

 Typical pro-audio style balanced topologies are useless for consumer hi-fi audio